KITcii/smart-contract-dev-support/patterns/Architectural Patterns/Observer Pattern/README.md

 # Observer Pattern
 ## Context
-The Observer Pattern applies to smart contracts on Ethereum-based blockchains that are invoked by other smart contracts and are likely to be updated in the future.
+The Observer Pattern applies to smart contracts on Ethereum-based blockchains that are invoked by other smart contracts and are likely to be updated or destroyed in the future.

 ``Applies to: [] EOSIO    [X] Ethereum    [] Hyperledger Fabric``